RomRoc/image_recogn_train_tensorflow_colaboratory/README.md

-# image-recognition-tensorflow-colaboratory
+# image_recognition_tensorflow_colaboratory
-Colaboratory (Jupyter) notebook for image recognition in Tensorflow.
+Colaboratory (Jupyter) notebook for transfer learning and image recognition in Tensorflow.